tc39/notes/es7/2016-01/jan-26.md

 DH: we have strong signals, we can detect if an API caused the navigation or a user.
 This may be sufficient.

-LH: lets push this on the stack for two more slides
+LHN: lets push this on the stack for two more slides

-LH: Existing tech (Flash/Java/PNaCL/NaCL) already demonstrate them.
+LHN: Existing tech (Flash/Java/PNaCL/NaCL) already demonstrate them.

 MM: I would like to point out on this slide (status quo?) flash, java, nacl/pnacl are dead or dying.
 The fact that those exists, does not mean we need to put up with this.

-LH: I'm not saying that, only stating the current state.
+LHN: I'm not saying that, only stating the current state.

 (MM: A clearer statement I wish I said: "if we find the danger is bad enough, browser makers could turn off flash, java, and nacl/pnacl. iPad has already turned off flash.
 Many have turned off java.
 No one but chrome runs nacl or pnacl.
 OTOH, once this goes into javascript, it becomes impossible to turn off.
 So these prior systems do not commit us so strongly that we can deny that our actions today make things worse."
 Some of this was said in the unrecorded verbal discussion, but not as clearly.)